danieljharvey/redux-atomic/README.md

 ### Why `function` and not `const` in the examples?

-The library uses `function.name` to name the actions, anonymous functions lose their name when imported from other files.
+The library uses `function.name` to name the actions, anonymous functions lose their name when imported from other files, this way you don't need to specifically name each action.

 ### Testing